MananTank/radioactive-store/README.md

 <br />

-> ### This library is a superset of [radioactive-state](https://github.com/MananTank/radioactive-state) for global state management and includes it's `useRS` hook as `useLS` for local state management
+> ### This library is a superset of [radioactive-state](https://github.com/MananTank/radioactive-state) for global.
+All its features are available in `radioactive-store` as well.

 <br/>